From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey

-\begin{boxedexample}[ABL] In ABL~\cite{dai2019abl} there are three components that function in an alternating fashion.
+\begin{boxedexample}[label = ex:abl] {ABL} In ABL~\cite{dai2019abl} there are three components that function in an alternating fashion.
 There is a perception model, a consistency checking component and an abductive reasoning component.
-Take for example the task where there are 3 MNIST images that need to be recognized such that the last is the sum of the first two (e.g. $\digit{3}+\digit{5}=\digit{8}$).
+Take for example the task where there are 3 MNIST images that need to be recognized such that the last is the result of applying an operation on the first two (e.g. $\digit{3}+\digit{5}=\digit{8}$).
 The structure of the expression is given as background knowledge, but the exact operation (addition) needs to be abduced.
 First, the perception model classifies the images into pseudo-labels, using the most likely prediction (i.e. arg-max).
 The abductive reasoning component then tries to abduce a logically consistent hypothesis.
 For example, if the digits are correctly classified as $3$, $5$ and $8$, the only logically consistent hypothesis is that the operation is an addition.
 If this is not possible, there is an error in the pseudo-labels.
 A heuristic function is then used to determine which pseudo-labels are wrong.
 The reasoning module then searches for logically consistent pseudo-labels.
 These revised pseudo-labels are then used to retrain the perception model. \end{boxedexample}

-In the final approach, intermediate representations are simultaneously symbolic and sub-symbolic.
-This means that a reasoning mechanism considers both simultaneously.
-This is implemented in only a few methods, such as the NTP\cite{rocktaschel2017ntp} and the CTP. \begin{boxedexample}[Neural Theorem Prover] In the Neural Theorem Prover\cite{rocktaschel2017ntp}, two entities can be unified if they are similar, and not just if they are identical.
-As such, this system can interweave both symbols and sub-symbols during inference.
-For each symbol $S$, there is a learnable sub-symbol $T_S$.
+In the final approach, intermediate representations are considered simultaneously as symbolic and subsymbolic by the reasoning mechanism.
+This is implemented in only a few methods, such as the NTP\cite{rocktaschel2017ntp} and the CTP\cite{minervini2020learning}. \begin{boxedexample}[label = ex:ntp]{Neural Theorem Prover}

+In the Neural Theorem Prover\cite{rocktaschel2017ntp}, two entities can be unified if they are similar, and not just if they are identical.
+As such, the NTP interweaves both symbols and subsymbols during inference.
+For each symbol $S$, there is a learnable subsymbol $T_S$.
 Soft-unification happens by applying the normal unification procedure where possible.
 However, if two symbols $S_1$ and $S_2$ can not be unified, the comparison is assigned a score based on the similarity between $T_{S_1}$ and $T_{S_2}$.
 The similarity is calculated using a radial basis function $\varphi(||x-y||_2)$.

-For example, when unifying the structured terms \texttt{mother(an,bob)} and \texttt{parent(X,bob)}, soft-unification happens as follows.
+For example, to unify \texttt{mother(an,bob)} and \texttt{parent(X,bob)}, soft-unification proceeds as follows: